LYNN HORAN

 Picture

-Lynn Horan is an ordained clergy, inter-faith spiritual director and embodied leadership coach specializing in women's holistic leadership development.
-She is currently a doctoral research fellow through Antioch University's PhD Program in Leadership and Change, focusing on the gendered construction of professional leadership boundaries.
+Lynn Horan is a gender and leadership scholar and professional life coach specializing in women's leadership and life development.
+A doctoral researcher through Antioch University's PhD Program in Leadership and Change, Lynn's work focuses on inter-personal boundaries and psychological safety of empathetic women leaders.

-Lynn is also a former health policy analyst for the New York State Senate and cross-cultural family counselor, having worked in homeless advocacy and domestic violence prevention in communities in upstate New York and Central Peru.
-A trained dancer and yoga practitioner, Lynn believes strongly in the restorative capacity of movement and embodied expression as a means of cultivating healing, wholeness and reconciliation in individuals and communities.
-Read more here
+A trained contemporary dancer and yoga practitioner, Lynn believes strongly in the restorative capacity of movement and embodied awareness as a means of cultivating healing, wholeness and reconciliation in individuals and communities.
+She currently lives in upstate NY with her husband and three children.

 Picture